 CAM CAN is a family led/run organisation which gives key personnel the advantage of the lived experience and intimate knowledge of the importance of assisting people with disabilities to have a good and fulfilling life in the community.
-The structure of CAM CAN consists of the CEO Marc Lema, Managing Director Anthea Lema, Director Steve Robinson, Senior Operations Manager Rob Erskine, four Operations Managers, Roley McRobert, Darrell Andrews, Jan Lock and Jackie Beebe, Service Coordinators, Administration Staff and Direct Support Staff.
+The structure of CAM CAN consists of the CEO Marc Lema, Director Anthea Lema, Managing Director Steve Robinson, Director of Operations John Thomson, Senior Operations Managers Rob Erskine and Roley McRobert, Operations Managers Alison Braid, Fiona Bowden, Darrell Andrews, Jan Lock, Penny Dowds and Sean Jones, Service Coordinators, Administration Staff and Direct Support Staff.

 All people working with CAM CAN regardless of their role are strongly linked to members.
 Each staff member has a responsibility of directly supporting people.

 CAM CAN’s Operations Managers have more than 20 years’ experience in Government and non-Government Human Service Organisations.
 They have held positions in the past as Local Area Coordinators with the Disability Service Commission or working in the private sector through roles in therapy, education, training and health.
 CAM CAN’s Operations Managers are responsible for the day to day operations of the organisation which includes the supervision of CAM CAN Coordinators.

 Cam Can Coordinators have been carefully recruited to ensure they have the skills knowledge and experience required to produce high quality support to people with disabilities, their families or carers.
 Coordinators have various backgrounds including professions such as Psychology, Speech Pathology and Occupational Therapy.
 A number of Coordinators also have experience in Local Area Coordination.